 Foreign exchange transactions under the capital account are still subject to limitations and require approvals from the SAFE.
-This could affect Beijing ITC's ability to obtain foreign exchange through debt or equity financing, including by means of loans or capital contributions from us.
+This could affect Beijing ITC and Beijing Sandhill's ability to obtain foreign exchange through debt or equity financing, including by means of loans or capital contributions from us.

-We may suffer currency exchange losses if the Renminbi depreciates relative to the US Dollar.
+We may suffer currency exchange losses if the Renminbi depreciates relative to the U.S. Dollar.

-Our reporting currency is the US Dollar.
+Our reporting currency is the U.S. Dollar.
 However, substantially all of our assets and revenues are denominated in Renminbi.
-Our assets and revenues as expressed in our US Dollar financial statements will decline in value if the Renminbi depreciates relative to the US Dollar.
-Any such depreciation could adversely affect the market price for our common stock.
+Our assets and revenues as expressed in our U.S. Dollar financial statements will decline in value if the Renminbi depreciates relative to the U.S. Dollar.
 Very limited hedging transactions are available in China to reduce our exposure to exchange rate fluctuations.
 To date, we have not entered into any hedging transactions in an effort to reduce our exposure to foreign currency exchange risk.
 While we may decide to enter into hedging transactions in the future, the availability and effectiveness of these hedges may be limited and we may not be able to successfully hedge our exposure, if at all.
-In addition, our currency exchange losses may be magnified by PRC exchange control regulations that restrict our ability to convert Renminbi into US Dollars.
+In addition, our currency exchange losses may be magnified by PRC exchange control regulations that restrict our ability to convert Renminbi into U.S. Dollars.